-The City of Salem has entered into memorandums of understanding (MOUs) with Confederated Tribes of Grand Ronde.
+The City of Salem has entered into memorandums of understanding (MOUs) with Native American Tribes that have a historical and active connection to the area now known as Salem.
 To promote the education objectives discussed in these MOUs, the Geer Park project managers will work with Tribes to develop education and outreach elements in the park that serve to share the Tribes' history and connections to Salem and the Willamette Valley.
 This may include opportunities to develop interpretive features that inform the public about the historic natural landscape, including native plants and their cultural uses.
 Suitable locations for potential interpretive features are identified within the Geer Park 2021 Master Plan.